 Your cat might get infected by:

 Young pets, like puppies and kittens, have a higher risk of illness than adult dogs and cats.
-Have your cat checked out if you have any concerns.
+If your puppy or kitten is showing symptoms of Giardia, contact your veterinarian to book an exam.

 Parasites attach themselves to the intestinal wall and this causes minor, sudden-onset, foul-smelling diarrhea.
 Giardia in cats can lead to weight loss.